PlayGotm/docs/src/docs/content/player-generated-levels-or-maps.md

 SOFTWARE.
 -->

-## Player generated levels or maps
+## Player-generated levels or maps

 After a player has created a custom map or level in your game they can share it with other players or save it locally to their device by storing it in a content.